zachwhalen/creativecoding/projects.md

 All of these things are possible with p5.js.
 Whatever you choose, keep in mind the target audience of the HCC media wall, and plan it to last for at least 5 minutes.

 ### Project Criteria
- * A project shared the p5.js web editor
+ * A project created and shared with the p5.js web editor
  * A canvas set to 1920x1080 so that it fits the media wall
  * Something that stays interesting for at least 5 minutes
  * A blog entry describing and embedding the final project